TJH-RESEARCH/trauma-psychosocial-functioning/README.md

 ## To Do
-- Demographics table: add study 2 and 3.
+- Demographics table: add survey 3.
 All on same table?
 Create output file.
+Check that the calculation of separation years is accurate for survey 2.
 - Univariate plots: theme to ensure they tell the story of zero-inflation
 - bivariate plots: what story should be told with these?
 Consider their presentation more carefully.
 - update 3rd dag to include participation
 - consolidate and clean up the generative model folder
-- recipes looks good, although study 1 has 6 combos which is a little unruly
+- update recipes to reflect the manuscript.
 - Assess model fits